 To keep the battery out of reach of infants, small children and people with learning difficulties, a tamper-resistant battery drawer should be used.
-Use a small screwdriver to lock and unlock the drawer.
+Use a small screwdriver to open the drawer.

-Avoid excessive force to open the battery drawer when in the locked position.
+Avoid using excessive force to open the battery drawer.
 Do not force the battery drawer beyond its fully opened position.
 Make sure to insert the battery correctly.